 The District has entered into lease agreements for equipment such as copiers.
-The leases have various termination dates through March 2026.
-These leases include monthly payments of principal and interest at a rate of 6.00%.
+The leases have various termination dates through April 2026.
+These leases include monthly payments of principal and interest rates ranging from 5.50% to 6.00%.

 Future lease maturities as of June 30 are as follows: